lisahuang/spring-music/README.md

 This is a sample application for using database services on [Cloud Foundry](http://cloudfoundry.org) with the [Spring Framework](http://spring.io) branch from https://github.com/cloudfoundry-samples/spring-music.

-This application is updated to test AppDynamic monitoring.
+This application is updated to deploy with AppDynamic monitoring.

 ## Running the application locally